 The more gratitude we project, the more we attract tings to be grateful for!

-Always remember, her beauty and success has nothing to do with you and it takes nothing away from yours!
+Always remember, their beauty and their success has ABSOLUTELY nothing to do with you —and it takes nothing away from yours!

-Contact me now to learn how to STOP being so hard on yourself and to STOP comparing
+Contact me now ~CLICK HERE~ to learn how to STOP being so hard on yourself and to STOP comparing, so you can focus on YOU! 🙂